kngpvrk/BP1-SeismicWavePropagation/README.md

 appropriate ratio of the time step to the spatial resolution, it prevents the numerical solution from becoming unstable as it exceeds the relation of order of system’s maximum wave speed.

+$$
+\Delta t \leq \frac{\Delta x}{v_p \cdot C}
+$$

+Here,

 ### Synthetic Seismograms

 The finite-difference method was employed to update the wave equation velocities and stresses at each time step.
-Hereby, the values are computed for each grid cell as time progresses and the average horizontal velocity is extracted from the grid cell, closest to the station.
-Instantaneous displacements were computed, by multiplying the velocity by the time step.
+At each iteration, values were calculated for every grid cell as time progressed.
+The average horizontal velocity was then extracted from the grid cell closest to the station.
+Instantaneous displacements were computed by multiplying the velocity by the time step.

+$$
+u_x = v_x \cdot \Delta t
+$$

 ## 🔶 Limitations